RNAcentral/rnacentral-webcode/rnacentral/portal/templates/portal/docs/api-v1.md

 ##Pagination <a style="cursor: pointer" id="v1-pagination" ng-click="scrollTo('v1-pagination')" name="v1-pagination" class="text-muted smaller"><i class="fa fa-link"></i></a>

-Responses containing multuple entries are paginated to prevent accidental downloads of large amounts of data and to speed up the API.
+Responses containing multiple entries are paginated to prevent accidental downloads of large amounts of data and to speed up the API.

 To navigate between pages, specify the `page` parameter.